-Five circular LED dotmatrix displays are each mounted on individual columns in the Ropewalks Square.
-The displays show a constantlymoving string of text illuminated through bright red LEDs.
-Each LED display representing a particular city – Liverpool and four of its twin cities (Odessa, Dublin, Shanghai, Köln).
+Five circular LED dotmatrix displays are each mounted on individual columns in Ropewalks Square, between Bold Street and the FACT building.
+The displays show a constantly moving string of text illuminated through bright red LEDs.
+Each display representing a particular city – Liverpool and four of its twin cities (Odessa, Dublin, Shanghai, Köln).
 The text that appears on each display is generated dynamically by a web search engine, constantly searching the internet for a particular piece of information.
 The information in this case being the simple statement “Liverpool is”, or “Shanghai is” (and so on for each of the 5 cities).
-When this statement is found on the web, the complete sentence is captured and sent to the queue to be displayed.
-Through this automated technology thedisplay will function like a cultural barometer, capturing and representing opinions and statements of fact about Liverpool and its sister cities.
-The displays function for 24 hours a day, representing the constant flow of data and opinion that ebbs and flows throughout the worldof the internet, providing a publicly visible outlet in the heart of the city.
+When this statement is found on the web, the complete sentence is captured and sent to a queue to be displayed.
+Through this automated technology the display functions like a cultural barometer, capturing and representing opinions and statements of fact about Liverpool and its sister cities.
+The displays function for 24 hours a day, representing the constant flow of data and opinion that ebbs and flows throughout the world of the internet, providing a publicly visible outlet in the heart of the city.
 The piece is constantly changing and random interactions between displays create additional readings indicating the rise and fall of comment about each of the cities.